Solihull: Art and museums

-Berry Mound is the site of an Iron Age hill fort dating back to the 1st century BC in Shirely, Solihull, on the Worcestershire border.
+Berry Mound is the site of an Iron Age hill fort dating back to the 1st century BC in Shirley, Solihull, on the Worcestershire border.

 Hobs Moat in Olton, Solihull, is the site of the ruined 12th-century castle of the Lords of the Manor of Solihull.
-Today it is a scheduled ancient monument and Local nature reserve.
+Today it is a scheduled ancient monument and local nature reserve.
 The ruin itself is now below ground level, but the moated earthworks remain above the ground level.

-Baddesley Clinton is a 13th-century Grade I Listed moated manor house in the village of Baddesley Clinton on the border of the borough of Solihull managed by the National Trust.
+Baddesley Clinton is a 13th-century grade I listed moated manor house in the village of Baddesley Clinton on the border of the borough of Solihull managed by the National Trust.

-Packwood House is a Grade I listed Tudor manor house on the outskirts of the borough of Solihull managed by the National Trust.
+Packwood House is a grade I listed Tudor manor house on the outskirts of the borough of Solihull managed by the National Trust.
 It was home to the Featherston family, who would later marry into the Dilke family of nearby Maxstoke Castle.
 They also provided the first usher at Solihull School, where a house is named Featherston.
 The yew tree topiary garden of Packwood House is also famous in its own right, and is supposed to symbolise the Sermon on the Mount.
 Packwood church, known as St Giles, was the location of the marriage of the parents of Samuel Johnson, author of the first dictionary.
 Samuel's mother, Sara Ford, was from Packwood and St Giles was her parish church.

 Berkswell Mill is a historic windmill in the borough of Solihull which is occasionally open to the public.

 There is a historic miniature steam railway founded in 1936 in Illshaw Heath in the borough of Solihull.

 Media

-Television

 The town is covered by the local television news programmes, BBC Midlands Today and ITV News Central.